rsergio07/kagent-sre-companion/README.md

 **Observability Gaps and Metrics Collection Limitations** occur through incomplete application instrumentation, resulting in empty Prometheus queries for certain metrics categories.
 This realistic scenario highlights the critical importance of comprehensive monitoring strategies, instrumentation planning, and observability-driven development practices in production environments.

 **Service Configuration Dependencies and Routing Complexities** may cause traffic routing to deployments with zero available pods, creating authentic outage scenarios that demonstrate the value of proper health checking, traffic management policies, and automated recovery mechanisms. **Resource Limit and Scaling Dependencies** can cause AI recommendations to fail when deployments lack proper resource specifications, illustrating the interconnected nature of Kubernetes resource management and autoscaling policies.

+**Script-Based Learning Opportunities** include scenarios where load tests may fail due to resource constraints, teaching proper capacity planning and resource management.
+Failure simulations may not trigger expected behaviors due to probe configurations, demonstrating the importance of proper health check design and testing.

 These intentional "failures" provide realistic scenarios for practicing troubleshooting methodologies, understanding distributed systems complexities, and appreciating the nuanced relationship between automated systems and human operational expertise.
 They demonstrate why AI augments rather than replaces human judgment in critical operational decisions and reinforce the importance of comprehensive system design, monitoring, and operational procedures in modern SRE practices.